 Seasonal Depression (Seasonal Affective Disorder)

-- Try to spend some amount of time outside every day, even when it's very cloudy.
-The effects of daylight are still beneficial.
+Spend some time outside every day, even when it's cloudy.
+The effects of daylight still help.

-- Begin using a light box when fall starts, even before you feel the effects of winter SAD.
+Begin using a 10,000 lux light box when fall starts, even before you feel the effects of winter SAD.

-- Eat a well-balanced diet, including sufficient amounts of vitamins and minerals as recommended by the FDA.
-This will help you have more energy even if your body is craving starchy and sweet foods.
+Eat a well-balanced diet.
+This will help you have more energy, even if you're craving starchy and sweet foods.

-- Stay involved with your social circle and regular activities.
-Social support is extremely important for those with mood disorders, especially during winter months.
+Stay involved with your social circle and regular activities.
+Social support is very important.

-If you experience feelings of depression, fatigue, and irritability that come at the same time each year and appear to be seasonal in nature, you may have a form of SAD.
+If you feel depressed, fatigued, and irritable the same time each year, and these feelings seem to be seasonal in nature, you may have a form of SAD.
 Talk openly with your doctor about your feelings.
-Follow the doctor's recommendations for lifestyle changes and/or treatment if you have SAD.
+Follow his recommendations for lifestyle changes and treatment.